aVariengien/planarwar/README.md

 ## Description :

 Play a planarian worm and cut your enemies to survive !
+You can test is now on your navigator [here](http://perso.ens-lyon.fr/alexandre.variengien/PlanarWar.html) !

 ## Build and Install instruction :